knaranjo18/graphics_SpellFire/README.md

 		- Add blink teleport spell

 - **Code improvement**
 	- ~~Switch over from FLTK to GLFW for better window (Makes for smoother gameplay)~~
 	- ~~Improve enemy storage~~
-	- Improve the textured and untextured sprite difference
+	- ~~Improve the textured and untextured sprite difference~~
-	- Stagger the loading of shaders and PLY
+	- Stagger the loading of shaders and PLY to avoid blackscreen

 - **GUI**